High mass but low spin: an exclusion region to rule out hierarchical black-hole mergers as a mechanism to populate the pair-instability mass gap: Hosts with fixed escape speed

 In terms of these binary estimators, the exclusion region is still present but becomes harder to discern.
-To better exemplifies this point, in Fig.~\ref{fourcorner} we include an additional population (``fill-in'') where all binaries have, by construction, a slowly rotating primary BH in the pair-instability mass gap.
-In particular, we distribute $m_1$ uniformly in $[50 M_\odot,150 M_\odot]$, $\chi_1$ uniformly in $[0,0.2]$, $m_2$ uniformly in $[5 M_\odot,m_1]$, $\chi_2$ uniformly in $[0,1]$, $z$ uniformly in comoving volume and source-frame time in $[0,1]$, and assume isotropic spin directions.
+To better exemplify this point, in Fig.~\ref{fourcorner} we include an additional population (``fill-in'') where all binaries have, by construction, a slowly rotating primary BH in the pair-instability mass gap.
+In particular, we distribute $m_1$ uniformly in $[50 M_\odot,150 M_\odot]$, $\chi_1$ uniformly in $[0,0.2]$, $m_2$ uniformly in $[5 M_\odot,m_1]$, $\chi_2$ uniformly in $[0,1]$, and $z$ uniformly in comoving volume and source-frame time in $[0,1]$, and assume isotropic spin directions.
 Compared to both the IMF-like and LIGO-like case with hierarchical mergers, the fill-in distribution preferentially populates the region with $M_{\rm chirp}\gtrsim 40 M_\odot$ and $\chi_{\rm p}\lesssim 0.3$.

-Even if the accuracy on the properties of the individual BHs is, at present at least, too poor to exploit the exclusion region, the results presented in Fig.~\ref{fourcorner} leave open the possibility of ruling out the occurrence of hierarchical mergers statistically at a population level.
-Early steps in this direction are already being pursed, see e.g. the ``multi-spin'' model by~\cite{2020arXiv201014533T}.
+Even if the accuracy of the properties of the individual BHs is, at present at least, too poor to exploit the exclusion region, the results presented in Fig.~\ref{fourcorner} leave open the possibility of ruling out the occurrence of hierarchical mergers statistically at a population level.
+Early steps in this direction are already being pursed, see, e.g., the ``multi spin'' model by~\cite{2021ApJ...913L...7A} and the ``pollutant'' population by~\cite{2021arXiv210402685B}.
+Recent models by \cite{2021arXiv210409510T} also indicate that hierarchical mergers are unlikely to form GW events with large chirp mass and low effective spins.
 Even in this admittedly less clean case, our results highlight the importance of combining mass and spin information ($M_{\rm chirp}$ and $\chi_{\rm p}$ in this case).